-First, psychologists are looking for gender differences in brain structure, in hormones, in the use of brain hemispheres, nuances of cognitive or behavioural development and consequent spatial and numerical abilities that may predispose males to a greater aptitude and success in mathematics (Halpern, 1997, Moir & Jessel, 1989).
-However, several finding reported in the literature regarding this matter are not consistent (Spelke, 2005), partly due to the fact that experience alters brain structures and functioning (Halpern, et al., 2007).
+First, psychologists look for gender differences in brain structure, hormones, the use of the brain’s hemispheres, nuances of cognitive or behavioural development, and consequent spatial and numerical abilities that may predispose males to a greater aptitude for, and success in mathematics (Halpern 1997; Moir and Jessel 1989).
+However, several relevant findings in the literature are inconsistent (Spelke 2005), partly due to the fact that experience alters brain structures and functioning (Halpern et al. 2007).

-Second, detailed measurements of students’ achievements in mathematics are being performed by educators at different stages of schooling in an attempt to identify the moment of occurrence and further dynamics of gender gaps in mathematics.
+Second, detailed measurements of students’ achievements in mathematics are being recorded by educators at different stages of schooling, in an attempt to identify when the gender gaps in mathematics first occur, as well as further dynamics of the gap.
 Many studies are consistent in their observation that the gender gap becomes more evident as students progress towards higher grades, especially if testing involves advanced topics in mathematics and higher cognitive level items.
-In contrast to earlier findings, some more current data provide no evidence of a gender difference favouring males emerging in the high school years (Hyde et al., 2008).
+In contrast to earlier findings, more current data provide no evidence of a gender difference favouring males in the high school years (Hyde et al. 2008).

-Yet another interesting observation is that “achievement gains are insufficient unless the self-beliefs of girls have changes correspondingly” (Lloyd, Walsh, & Yailagh, 2005, p.
+Yet another interesting observation is that ‘achievement gains are insufficient unless the self-beliefs of girls have changes correspondingly’ (Lloyd, Walsh, and Yailagh 2005, p.
 385).
-Research that views gender differences through the lenses of the attribution theory (see e.g. Bandura, 1997) suggests that girls tend to attribute their math successes to external factors and to effort and their failures to their own lack of ability (self-defeating pattern), whereas boys tend to attribute the causes of their successes to internal factors and their failure to external factors (self-enhancing pattern). since It is better for an individual to attribute success to ability, rather than to effort because ability attributions are more strongly related to motivation and skill development (Schunk & Gunn, 1986), These patterns have explained in part girl’s poorer achievement (Lloyd et al., 2005).
+Research that views gender differences through the lens of the attribution theory (e.g. Bandura 1997) suggests that girls tend to attribute their math successes to external factors and efforts, and their failures to their own lack of ability (self-defeating pattern); whereas boys tend to attribute their successes to internal factors, and their failures to external factors (self-enhancing pattern).
+It is better for an individual to attribute success to ability, rather than effort, because ability attributions are more strongly related to motivation and skill development (Schunk and Gunn 1986).
+These patterns partially explain the poorer achievement of girls (Lloyd, Walsh, and Yailagh 2005).

-According to Asante (2012) secondary students' attitudes towards mathematics are influenced by set of factors as “school environment, teachers' attitudes and beliefs, teaching styles and behaviour and parental attitudes towards mathematics”. focused on girls being discouraged from studying math this study strongly argue that girls receive less encouragement and support in the classroom than boys.
-Williams, (2006) showed that many classrooms created the atmosphere of competition among students.
-Such an atmosphere played to the strength of boys, who were socialized to compete, but often intimidated girls, who were more often socialized to collaborate.
+According to Asante (2012), the attitudes of secondary students towards mathematics are influenced by a set of factors including the ‘school environment, teachers’ attitudes and beliefs, teaching styles and behaviour and parental attitudes towards mathematics’.
+That study was focused on girls being discouraged from studying math, and strongly argued that girls receive less encouragement and support in the classroom than boys.
+Williams (2006) showed that many classrooms create an atmosphere of competition among students.
+Such an atmosphere plays to the strength of boys, who are socialised to compete, but often intimidates girls, who are more often socialised to collaborate.